yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 ## What is Semantic HTML beside something we used to care about?

-Developers, product managers, maybe the whole world at this point assumes _tt is easy to write [Semantic html](https://en.wikipedia.org/wiki/Semantic_HTML)_.
+Developers, product managers, maybe the whole world at this point assumes _it is easy to write [Semantic html](https://en.wikipedia.org/wiki/Semantic_HTML)_.
 We should not!
-Semantic HTML makes webpage content more legible to browsers, search engines, other developers, and is _much_ easier to maintain!
-How ever, when looking at source code on _many many many_ webpages, it is not hard to find html that could be greatly improved semantically.
+Semantic HTML makes webpage content more legible to browsers, search engines, other developers, and is _much_ easier to maintain.
+Yet, when looking at source code on _many many many_ webpages, it is easy to find html that could be  semantically improved.

 ## Of course my HTML is valid